← Insights from Philippine History

 What is unambiguous is the structural ambiguity itself.
 The 1878 instrument was drafted in a context where two parties used different legal-conceptual vocabularies — one drawn from European real-property law, the other from Malay-Islamic commercial law — to describe a single transaction, and the difference between the vocabularies was not reconciled.
 The dispute that this ambiguity produced is now in its second century.
 The territory has been governed by Britain, then by Malaysia, while the Sulu claim has continued through generations of heirs.
 The 2013 Lahad Datu standoff, in which descendants of the Sulu royal house attempted to physically reassert the territorial claim, is the most recent serious flare of the dispute.

-Source-criticism card: the 1878 Sabah instrument
+Source-criticism card: the 1878 instrument and the 1885 Protocol

 The American Inheritance and the Bates Treaty